Lisbon – Verdelha de Baixo

-27 MARCH 2018
+27 March 2018

-We’ve woken up even before the alarm went off … that is how we remembered our first Camino – you don’t need an alarm to start your day!
+We were wide awake even before the alarm went off … that is how we remembered our first Camino – you don’t need an alarm to start your day!

-Berto at the first waymarker at the Lisboa Catedral Se
+Berto at the first way marker at the Lisboa Catedral Se

 The 17km long Vasco da Gama bridge in the distance

 The statue of Catherine of Braganza (according to our Brierley guidebook, she left Lisbon in 1662 to marry Charles II)